 Brentuximab vedotin may also be used if there are still signs of ALCL after treatment, or if it comes back.

 Radiotherapy uses high-energy rays to destroy cancer cells, while doing as little harm as possible to normal cells.
 Some people have radiotherapy after chemotherapy to treat an area of lymphoma.
 This can treat any remaining lymphoma cells in the area.
 It can also reduce the risk of lymphoma coming back in that area.

 Stem cell transplants

-ALCL usually responds well to chemotherapy, and treatment may make it disappear (called remission).
-There is a risk that the lymphoma may come back (relapse) in the future.
+ALCL usually responds well to chemotherapy, and treatment may make it disappear.
+This is called remission.
+There is a risk that the lymphoma may come back in the future.
+This is called a recurrence or relapse.
 If this happens chemotherapy and stem cell transplants can be used to try and control it.

 We have more information about treating lymphoma that has come back.

 Treating breast implant-associated ALCL

 Breast implant-associated-ALCL is usually treated with surgery.
 The implant and any fluid or lumps will be removed.
 This is often the only treatment that is needed.
 Sometimes, chemotherapy and radiotherapy may also be given.

 You will have regular follow-up appointments after your treatment.
 You can talk to your doctor or nurse about any concerns you may have at these appointments.
 Your doctor will want to know how you are feeling, and to check you are recovering from any side effects of treatment.

 Sometimes side effects may continue or develop months or years after treatment.
 These are called late effects.
 We have more information about long-term and late effects of treatment for lymphoma.